cloudfoundry/stratos/changelog.d/0007-dev-tls-certificate.md

   without a SAN.
 Browsers have required `subjectAltName` since Chrome 58 and ignore a bare `CN`, so both were rejected with `ERR_CERT_COMMON_NAME_INVALID` no matter how they were trusted.
+- `make dev backend` no longer rebuilds the backend on every run on macOS.
+It compared `file dist/bin/jetstream` against `uname -s`, but `file` reports `Mach-O` and never `Darwin`, so the check never matched and each start paid for a full rebuild.
+It now matches the binary format, as the equivalent check for the E2E server already did.

 [Maintainability]
 - `make dev cert` generates the development TLS key pair, and `make dev